 Why should you choose VBCS for your application development?

 Oracle visual builder plays a vital role where many organizations acquire it.
-We have included the important uses of Oracle VBCS below.
+We have included the importance below.

 - VBCS is not a server-side framework.
 This means the user is not always connected to the server, and the connection is established only when needed.
 This significantly helps in reducing network latency by reducing the number of server requests.